kenanwang/kenanwang.github.io/resources.md

 Another question we can ask is "*Why* do product managers exist?"
 Because of consumer choice.
 When the industrial age created consumer choice, companies needed to provide differentiated value through R&D and marketing - [the brand and the brand manager were born](https://en.wikipedia.org/wiki/Procter_%26_Gamble).
 Consumer choice exploded even further with the internet age.
 [User experience is therefore critical to software](https://stratechery.com/2015/aggregation-theory/), and the customer voice must be embedded deeply into software development - that's why software product managers exist.

 The canonical book in the space is Marty Cagan's [*Inspired*](https://www.amazon.com/INSPIRED-Create-Tech-Products-Customers/dp/1119387507).
 The canonical newsletter is [Lenny's](https://www.lennysnewsletter.com/).
+They serve is a nice Yin-Yang to each other, *Inspired* is more theoretical, Lenny's Newsletter is more practical.

 Ken Norton's [classic essay on how to hire product managers](https://www.bringthedonuts.com/essays/productmanager.html) doubles as instructions on how to be hired.

-I said that product managers exist because of consumer choice, the way to break through that is to provide unique value.
-[7 Powers: The Foundations of Business Strategy](https://www.amazon.com/7-Powers-Foundations-Business-Strategy/dp/0998116319) describes how companies develop and maintain unique value in a market i.e. how they compete.
+I said that product managers exist because of consumer choice, the way to break through that is to provide unique value. [*7 Powers: The Foundations of Business Strategy*](https://www.amazon.com/7-Powers-Foundations-Business-Strategy/dp/0998116319) describes how companies develop and maintain unique value in a market i.e. how they compete.
 To add to this, Ben Thompson's [Statechery blog and podcast](https://stratechery.com/concepts/) analyzes tech news with a strategic lens.

 From the perspective of an investor-founder, Michael Seibel breaks down [building products at start ups](https://www.youtube.com/watch?v=C27RVio2rOs) with great clarity.